Iron Guard: Struggle for power

-In the 1937 parliamentary elections the Legion came in third with 15.5% of the vote, behind the National Liberal and the National Peasant Parties.
+In the 1937 parliamentary elections, the Legion came in third with 15.5% of the vote, behind the National Liberal and the National Peasant Parties.
 King Carol II strongly opposed the Legion's political aims and successfully kept them out of government until he himself was forced to abdicate in 1940.
 During this period, the Legion was generally on the receiving end of persecution.
 On 10 February 1938, the king dissolved the government and initiated a royal dictatorship.

 Codreanu advised the Legion to accept the new regime.
 However, Interior Minister Armand Călinescu did not trust Codreanu and ordered him arrested on 16 April.
 Realizing that the government was looking for an excuse to have him executed, Codreanu ordered the Legion's acting commander, Horia Sima, to take no action unless there was evidence that he was in immediate danger.
-However, Sima, who was known for his violent streak, launched a wave of terrorist activity in autumn.
+However, Sima, who was known for his violent streak, launched a wave of terrorist activity in the autumn.
 Codreanu got wind of this and ordered the violence to end.

 The order came too late.
 On the night of 29–30 November 1938, Codreanu and several other legionnaires were strangled to death by their Gendarmerie escort, purportedly during an attempt to escape from prison.
 It is generally agreed that there was no such escape attempt, and that Codreanu and the others were killed on the king's orders, probably in reaction to the 24 November 1938 murder by legionnaires of a relative (some sources say a "friend") of Călinescu.
 In the aftermath of Carol's decision to crush the Iron Guard, many members of the Legion fled into exile in Germany, where they received both material and financial support from the NSDAP, especially from the SS and Alfred Rosenberg's Foreign Political Office.

-For much of the interwar period, Romania was in the French sphere of influence, and in 1926 Romania signed a treaty of alliance with France.
-Following the Remilitarization of the Rhineland in March 1936, Carol started to move away from the traditional alliance with France as the fear grew within Romania that the French would do nothing in the event of German aggression in Eastern Europe, but Carol's regime was still regarded as essentially pro-French.
+For much of the interwar period, Romania was in the French sphere of influence, and in 1926, Romania signed a treaty of alliance with France.
+Following the Remilitarization of the Rhineland in March 1936, Carol began to move away from the traditional alliance with France, as the fear grew in Romania that the French would do nothing in the event of German aggression in Eastern Europe.
+However, Carol's regime was still regarded as essentially pro-French.
 From the German viewpoint, the Iron Guard was regarded as far preferable to King Carol.
 The royal dictatorship lasted just over one year.
 On 7 March 1939, a new government was formed with Călinescu as prime minister; on 21 September 1939, he, in turn was assassinated by legionnaires avenging Codreanu.
 Călinescu favored a foreign policy where Romania would maintain a pro-Allied neutrality in World War II, and as such, the SS had a hand in organizing Călinescu's assassination.
 Further rounds of mutual carnage ensued, with the government massacring over 300 Legionnaires nationwide in reprisal.